 As medical device writer Melory Johnson says, “Careless writing is unethical.
 It can lead to medical errors and inconsistent interpretation—and this can have consequences that impact health outcomes.
 An experienced device writer will almost always be put in a position where they need to defend their decisions.
 Know FDA regulations well and do not waver.”3.
 Review the Risks of Product Promotion

 Clearly, a writer should correct and educate a client who misunderstands FDA regulations, especially in internet marketing such as social media or blogs.

 Medical device writers who craft content for online promotional materials or social media pages should be particularly aware of the risks of noncompliance.
 The FDA holds companies responsible for the accuracy of all branded content, including “likes,” comments, and exchanges on online forums, whether initiated by the company or in response to an unsolicited post.
 No matter how casual an online space feels, accuracy and compliance are paramount.

 For example, the FDA emergency use authorization (EUA) allows the use of previously unapproved medical devices or the unapproved use of approved medical devices during public health crises such as the COVID‑19 pandemic.
 These regulations can change regularly—sometimes on a weekly basis!

 For medical writers, keeping up with current regulations such as the EUA is like chasing a moving target.
 It’s not easy, but it is necessary.
 To be a successful medical device writer, especially during health emergencies such as the current pandemic, you must keep up to date with both emergency and standard FDA regulations.

-Device writing is often challenging, even for those with experience in medical writing.
+Device writing is often challenging, even for those with experience in regulatory writing.
 Medical device regulations differ from drug regulations, and device clients are sometimes unclear on compliance issues.
 Being successful in this niche requires continual learning, confidence, and a strong commitment to ethics and honesty.